- 1. Bites And Scratches

 1. Bites And Scratches

-If it is a cat from outside, it is even more dangerous because they may transmit diseases to the child.
+It is even more dangerous because the cat may transmit diseases to your child.

-Most infections are transmitted through scratches, bites, or contact with the cat’s poop.
-Infections like scratch fever can cause the lymph glands to swell.
+You may acquire most infections from scratches, bites, or contact with the cat’s poop.
+Diseases like scratch fever can cause the lymph glands to swell.

 As you know, infants will touch everything and anything during their learning stages.
-In this process, they might end up touching the cat’s poop and touch their mouths, causing vomiting and diarrhea.
+So they might touch the cat’s poop and then put their hands in their mouths, resulting in vomiting and diarrhea.

-These symptoms are caused by parasites like the salmonella, giardia, campylobacter, and cryptosporidium.
+These symptoms are caused by parasites like salmonella, giardia, campylobacter, and cryptosporidium.

 Most of the time, cats will look for exits around the room to walk out of the house, especially in the middle of the night.

-And if the cat was probably sleeping is in the same room as a baby, it will wake them up.
+And if your cat is sleeping in the same room as your baby, it would wake them up.

-Having a cat in the same room with your baby can cause breathing-related complications.
+A cat sleeping in the same room as your baby can cause breathing-related complications.

-The cat might, at some point, lie on the baby’s face and affect its normal breathing.
-This, in turn, can cause suffocation.
+The cat might, at some point, lie on the baby’s face, affect its normal breathing, and cause suffocation.

-If your child is in the same room with a cat and is asthmatic or allergic to the cat, he/she will face serious health hazards.
-Especially during the nights when it is sleeping.
+If your child is in the same room as your cat and is asthmatic or allergic to a cat, your child may face serious health hazards, especially at night when sleeping.

-There are different myths about cats sleeping in the same room as children.
-Read below to understand.
+Still, there are different myths about cats sleeping in the same room as children.

-Myths About Cats And Babies Sleeping In The Same Room
+Myths About Cats Sleeping in the Same Room With Your Baby

 1. Sucking Air Out Of Lungs

-This belief states that; cats, when near babies, will suck the air out of their lungs.
-It is a superstitious tale that convinces many of cats being evil and killing babies as they sleep.
+This belief states that cats will suck the air out of their lungs when near babies.
+It is a superstitious tale that convinces many that cats are evil and kill babies as they sleep.

 2. Harming Babies During Sleep

-Cats will suffocate infants, but not on purpose.
-As most cats are playful and comfort seekers, they might sit or lie on the baby’s face hence suffocating them.
+Cats may suffocate infants, but not on purpose.
+Most cats are playful and comfort seekers, so they might sit or lie on the baby’s face, suffocating them.

-3. Cats Are Not Good Sleeping Around Babies
+3. Cats Are Not Good Sleeping Buddies For Babies

-When familiarized together, cats and babies will get along pretty well.
-This is because they both tend to be playful and adventurous.
+Cats and babies will get along pretty well because they both tend to be playful and adventurous.

-However, at times, most cats will be jealous of babies.
-This typically happens when the owner excludes the cat.
+However, most cats will sometimes be jealous of babies, and this typically happens when the owner excludes the cat.

 4. Cats Heal Sick Children As They Sleep

-Japanese have, for a long time, now believed that keeping a cat around will cure a sick baby.
-(This is just another myth).
+Japanese believed that keeping a cat around would cure a sick baby.
+But, unfortunately, this is just another myth:

-- Cats can make children very sick, especially if they are asthmatic or allergic.
+- Cats can worsen children’s sickness, especially if they are asthmatic or allergic.

-- Cats will infect children with diseases if not handled adequately, as explained above.
+- Cats may infect children, as explained above.

-On A Positive Note, You Can Read How Cats Help Babies To Sleep.
+On A Positive Note, Cats May Help Babies Sleep

-Calming – Most babies like attention, even during sleep.
-It’s been proven that almost 90% of babies sleep better when they are being touched or lie close to something they can touch.
+- Sleeping with Cats Is Calming – Most babies like attention, even during sleep.
+For example, it’s been proven that almost 90% of babies sleep better when touched or lie close to something they can touch.

-Creates a bond – To avoid instances of bites and scratches, let a kitten sleep close or around the baby to develop a stronger relationship as it grows older.
+- Create a bond – To avoid bites and scratches, let a kitten sleep close or around the baby to develop a stronger relationship as it ages.

-How To Introduce Your Cat To Sleep With A Baby In The Same Room
+How To Introduce Your Cat To Sleep With Your Baby In The Same Room

-For a cat to sleep with the baby on the same bed, it should be already comfortable around the baby when it is awake.
+For a cat to sleep on the same bed as your baby, it should be already comfortable around the baby when it is awake.

-Prepare the cat in advance.
-Before putting the cat to sleep in the baby’s room, you need to prepare in advance.
+Before putting the cat to sleep in the baby’s room, prepare in advance.

 How Is This Done?

-- Include the cat whenever you take the baby to sleep (including the cat makes it feel included).
+- Bring the cat with you whenever you take the baby to sleep

-- Let the baby and the cat play together.
-This increases the bonding between the two.
+- Let the baby and the cat play together to increase their bond.

-Let the cat walk in and survey the room on its own to be comfortable.
+Let the cat walk in and survey the room on its own to get comfortable.

-Taping the baby lightly and presenting it to the cat as it cries, is one solution.
+Tapping the baby lightly and presenting it to the cat as it cries is one solution.

 Making sure the cat is close by while changing the baby’s diapers is one way to familiarize the cat with new smells.

-Also, wearing the baby’s powder or oil on your hand as you pet the cat, helps familiarize the cat with different smells.
-Using the baby’s blanket on the cat is another way of making it accustomed to different scents.
+Also, wearing the baby’s powder or oil on your hand as you pet your cat helps the cat familiarize itself with different smells.
+Using the baby’s blanket on the cat is another way of making it accustomed to other scents.

-Allow the cat to choose its sleeping position.
+5. Allow the cat to choose its sleeping position

-During the first few days of sleeping together in the same room, allow the cat to choose its sleeping place.
-This allows it to be comfortable with the nursery.
+During the first few days of sleeping together in the same room, allow the cat to choose its sleeping place to help it become comfortable with the nursery.

-Tips On Cats Sleeping In The Same Room As Baby.
+Tips On Cats Sleeping In The Same Room With Your Baby

 - It is essential to monitor both the cat and the baby as they sleep in the same room.

-- Cats should be kept clean at all times to avoid making the baby sick.
+- Cats should be kept clean at all times.

 - Doctors advise NOT TO put your cat in the same crib as your infant.

-- In order to avoid contact, it is advisable to use nets.
+- To avoid contact, it is advisable to use nets.

 - Let your cat and baby bond naturally.